tompazourek/Endless/README.md

 ### Cached IEnumerable

-Endless library provides IEnumerable extension method called `Cached`.
+The library provides IEnumerable extension method called `Cached`.
 This method ensures that no item in the enumerable will be evaluated twice.
 Once an item is evaluated, it is stored in the internal memory of the enumerable.

 This is similar to methods like `.ToList()` or `.ToArray()`, but there is an important difference.
 As opposed to these methods, calling `.Cached()` on an enumerable does not evaluate any items yet.
 The items are evaluated on first access of certain item, then they are stored in the internal list.

-This makes it possible to use `.Cached()` on infinite collections.
-Extensions `.ToList()` or `.ToArray()` cannot be called on infinite collections, because they try to evaluate the whole collection immediately.
-The `Cached` extension makes sure that the values are evaluated lazily, but ensures that no item in the collection will be evaluated twice.
+This makes it possible to use `.Cached()` on infinite sequences.
+Extensions `.ToList()` or `.ToArray()` cannot be called on infinite sequences, because they try to evaluate the whole sequence immediately.
+The `Cached` extension makes sure that the values are evaluated lazily, but ensures that no item in the sequence will be evaluated twice.
 Once it is evaluated, the result is stored.

 Example of not using the `Cached` extension: